VictorHolanda21/victorholanda21.github.io/README.md

 * [Resume][resume], to the main theme;
 * [Clean Blog][clean-blog], to the blog section;

-So, if you want to download this project almost all you will need change is in `_config.yml`, the page `index.html` and some pages that are in portuguese.
+So, if you want to download this project almost all you will need change is in `_config.yml`, the page `index.html`, `sitemap.xml` and some pages that are in portuguese.

+You also have to delete the file `
+google-site-verification: google59e721dc98067966.html` because is my site verification in Google.

 # Installation